 Stop Tankers in the Great Bear Sea

-The Great Bear Sea and Rainforest – Still at Risk under Proposed Tanker Ban
+The Great Bear Sea and Rainforest – Still at Risk under North Coast Tanker Ban

 In recent months the Federal government has announced several moves towards better marine management along the north and central coast of British Columbia, the region also called the Great Bear Sea because it borders and intertwines with the Great Bear Rainforest.
 Long-awaited investments in emergency and spill response capacity for coastal communities, marine protected areas network planning together with First Nations and the province, habitat restoration, and a legislated tanker ban hold the promise of lasting biodiversity protection and livelihood security for coastal peoples.
 But can any of these measures really protect the Great Bear Sea when large shipments of toxic petroleum products will continue to transit its waters?